Negative Stepsizes Make Gradient-Descent-Ascent Converge: Discussion

 This paper challenges the conventional wisdom that GDA cannot converge in its original form.
 Our key algorithmic insight for making GDA converge is the use of time-varying, asymmetric, and sometimes negative stepsizes.
 This deviates from standard intuition from optimization theory (since negative stepsizes amount to backward movement) as well as monotone operator theory (since asymmetric steps treat the minimization and maximization variables separately).
 These new conceptual ideas lead to several natural directions for future research, such as the following.

-\paragraph*{Algorithmic building blocks.} The use of time-varying, asymmetric, negative stepsizes not only improves GDA in its original form, but also in some settings can accelerate more sophisticated variants of GDA (with momentum, optimism, extragradients, etc.) for the trivial reason that vanilla GDA is a special case; see \S\ref{sec:linear} for concrete examples where this improves prior complexity bounds.
+\paragraph*{Algorithmic building blocks.} The use of time-varying, asymmetric, negative stepsizes not only improves GDA in its original form, but also in some settings can accelerate more sophisticated variants of GDA (with momentum, optimism, extragradients, etc.) for the trivial reason that vanilla GDA is a special case; see~\cref{sec:linear} for concrete examples where this improves prior complexity bounds.
 Can these new algorithmic ideas be more seamlessly integrated?
 With these (or other) algorithmic building blocks?
-With adaptive methods?
+The proposed stepsizes converge in a qualitatively different way from standard approaches (see~\cref{fig:diff-behavior}), suggesting a possible algorithmic opportunity of combining these different building blocks, e.g., to exploit different types of structure.
 More broadly, can other algorithms similarly benefit from time-varying parameters, asymmetric updates, and/or negative movement (in a way that is similar to or different from negative momentum~\citep{gidel2019negative})?
 In practice or in theory?
 These opportunities were previously overlooked, and we are hopeful that they may become useful building blocks for the design and analysis of min-max optimization algorithms.

 \paragraph*{Convergence in more general settings.} This paper investigates the settings of unconstrained bilinear, quadratic, and (strongly) convex-concave objectives since these are classical counterexamples for GDA and are standard testing grounds for new algorithms.
-To what extent do the phenomena in this paper extend to more general settings such as nonconvex-concave objectives, constrained domains, and/or stochastic gradients?
-These questions are motivated by applications such as games, controls, and deep learning.
+To what extent do the phenomena in this paper extend to more general settings such as non-convex-concave objectives, constrained domains, and/or stochastic gradients?
+These questions are motivated by applications such as games, control, and deep learning.
 Can GDA still converge, and if so at what rate?
 Are the optimal stepsizes qualitatively similar to (any variation of) the slingshot stepsize schedule?